AequilibraE/aequilibrae/docs/source/project.rst

 package, please refer to :ref:`dependencies`.

 .. note::
-   This portion of AequilibraE is under intense development, and important changes to the project structure and the API should be expected until at least version 0.7.X.
-Versions 0.8 and beyond should see a much more stable API, with new capabilities being incorporated in each release.
+   AequilibraE 0.7.0 brought and important changes to the project structure and the API.
+Versions 0.8 and beyond should see a much more stable API, with new capabilities being incorporated after that.

 Project structure
 -----------------